 A condition could ensure sight of evidence of age from any person appearing to those selling or supplying alcohol to be under the age of 18 and who is attempting to buy alcohol.
-This will help ensure that most minors - even those looking older - will need to produce proof of age appropriately before making such a purchase.
+This would ensure that most minors - even those looking older - would need to produce proof of age appropriately before making such a purchase.
 Under such an arrangement only a minority of adults might be affected, but for the majority there would be no disruption to their normal activity, for example, when shopping in a supermarket.

-A.11 Crime prevention notices
+Crime prevention notices

-The Council considers that it may be necessary at some premises for notices to be displayed which warn customers of the prevalence of crime which may target them.
+It may be necessary at some premises for notices to be displayed which warn customers of the prevalence of crime which may target them.
+Some premises may be reluctant to volunteer the display of such notices for commercial reasons.
 For example, in certain areas, a condition attached to a premises licence or club premises certificate might require the displaying of notices at the premises which warn customers about the need to be aware of pickpockets or bag snatchers, and to guard their property.

 Similarly, it may be necessary for notices to be displayed which advise customers not to leave bags unattended because of concerns about terrorism.
-Consideration will be given to a condition requiring a notice to display the name of a contact for customers if they wish to report concerns.
+Consideration could be given to a condition requiring a notice to display the name of a contact for customers if they wish to report concerns.

-A.12 Drinks promotions
+Drinks promotions